Accenture/reactive-interaction-gateway/examples/rig-kafka-pub-sub-example/example/README.md

 Accepted.
 ```

 You should see both the outgoing and the transformed message in the RIG subscriptions tab (below).
-The latter is truncated for length.
+They are truncated for length.

 ```JSON
 {